Windows

 Docker

 You will use Docker to create reproducible, sharable and shippable computing environments for your analyses.
-For this you will need a Docker account.
-You can sign up for a free one here.
+For this you will need a Docker account, which you can sign up for free here.

 Note: If you see a warning saying that your WSL installation is incomplete, you can click the link to install the kernel update and then restart per the instructions in the warning message.